Bengal Subah: Immigration

 There was a significant influx of migrants from the Safavid Empire into Bengal during the Mughal period.
 Persian administrators and military commanders were enlisted by the Mughal government in Bengal.
 An Armenian community settled in Dhaka and was involved in the city's textile trade, paying a 3.5% tax.
+During the mid-17th century, Bengal was a cosmopolitan hub of the Persianate world.
+Travelers and officials like Mahmud Balkhi and Muhammad Sadiq Isfahani documented a diverse elite in cities like Rajmahal and Dhaka.
+This population included artists, generals, and administrators who had migrated from major cultural centers like Balkh, Bukhara, Khurasan, Iraq, Baghdad, Anatolia, Syria, and North India, and the whole of Iran.

 Economy and trade

-Maddison's estimates of global GDP, China and India being the most powerful until the 18th century.
+Maddison's estimate, China and the whole of Iran and India being the most powerful until the 18th century.

 The Bengal Subah had the largest regional economy in that period.
 The region exported grains, fine cotton muslin and silk, liquors and wines, salt, ornaments, fruits, and metals.
 European companies set up numerous trading posts in Bengal during the 17th and 18th centuries.
 Dhaka was the largest city in Bengal and the commercial capital of the empire.
-Chittagong was the largest seaport, with maritime trade routes connecting it to Arakan, Ayuthya, Aceh, Melaka, Johore, Bantam, Makassar, Ceylon, Bandar Abbas, Mocha and the Maldives.
+Chittagong was the largest seaport, with maritime trade routes connecting it to Arakan, Ayuthya, Aceh, Melaka, Johore, Bantam, Makassar, Ceylon, Bandar Abbas, Mocha, and the Maldives.

-Parthasarathi estimates that grain wages for weaving and spinning in Bengal and Britain were comparable in the mid 18th century.
+Parthasarathi estimates that grain wages for weaving and spinning in Bengal and Britain were comparable in the mid-18th century.
 However, due to the scarcity of data, more research is needed before drawing any conclusions.

 Bengal had many traders and bankers.
 Among them was the Jagat Seth Family, who were the wealthiest bankers in the region.

 Agrarian reform

-The Mughals launched a vast economic development project in the Bengal delta which transformed its demographic makeup.
+The Mughals launched a vast economic development project in the Bengal delta, which transformed its demographic makeup.
 The government cleared vast swathes of forest in the fertile Bhati region to expand farmland.
 It encouraged settlers, including farmers and jagirdars, to populate the delta.
 It assigned Sufis as the chieftains of villages.
 Emperor Akbar re-adapted the modern Bengali calendar to improve harvests and tax collection.
 The region became the largest grain producer in the subcontinent.